Trip Report – Kuala Lumpur Eat Street, Central Markets and Chinatown

 A late start the following day, we did have a plan though to visit Central Markets and Chinatown.

 Central Markets reminded me very much of a bazaar, mostly indoors with a short outside market outside.

-Lots of different artifacts, clothing stores, arts and craft stores and food there, unlike what I was expecting.
+Lots of different artefacts, clothing stores, arts and craft stores and food there, unlike what I was expecting.
 I pictured an open market, heaps of little stores, fresh fruit and vegetables with the occasional T-shirt stall throw in for good luck!

-It was way more sophisticated than that with timber flooring and air conditioning, however Central Markets, still had the tradition of a market place with bargaining.
+It was way more sophisticated than that with timber flooring and air conditioning, however, Central Markets, still had the tradition of a market place with bargaining.

-We saw quite a bit of knock off pewter there and an interesting tiny hole in the wall type of stall that sold various artifacts from Iran of all places.
+We saw quite a bit of knock off pewter there and an interesting tiny hole in the wall type of stall that sold various artefacts from Iran of all places.
 Can’t say I have seen such a stall in my travels.
-The trader sold a few Persian rugs and a spectacular looking chess, backgammon, draught, set made from camel bones and doubled as a coffee table if you threw a piece of glass on the top.
+The trader sold a few Persian rugs and spectacular looking chess, backgammon, draught, set made from camel bones and doubled as a coffee table if you threw a piece of glass on the top.

 Apparently camel bones are used frequently in their work, e.g. Certain jewellery boxes, plates, etc are made from camel bone and then decorated accordingly.
 I would have loved to have taken some shots to explain, however, although I did ask Mr Stall Holder did not have like that one bit!

 We had brunch at the markets at the Old Town Cafe.
-Spicy minced chicken and rice for me with Kevin opting for a clear rice noodle soup with a few pieces of chicken and prawns to sooth his upset stomach.
+Spicy minced chicken and rice for me with Kevin opting for a clear rice noodle soup with a few pieces of chicken and prawns to soothe his upset stomach.